diandiancha/ImageRepair-AI/README.md

 ### Method 2: Manual Python Virtual Environment Setup

 This method is for developers who want to run the application outside of Docker.
+This project uses Python 3.10 as the main development environment.
+The compatibility with other Python versions is unknown.
+Therefore, if you need to deploy the Python version project yourself, please ensure that the environment is correct.

 **Step 1: Clone Repository**